ashneetrathore/Fabflix/README.md

 ### :rocket: DEPLOYMENT & SCALABILITY
 Fabflix's deployment strategy emphasizes traffic distribution and scalability to handle high user load reliably.
 The application was deployed on **AWS EC2**, with each instance functioning as an independent virtual machine hosting the full stack application. **Apache Tomcat** serves as the application server, running Java servlets and handling client requests.
 In this layered architecture, EC2 provides the computing resources and Tomcat runs the application on top of each instance.

 Initially, Fabflix was deployed on a single EC2 instance.
 Later, a **load balancer** was introduced to distribute incoming traffic across multiple EC2 instances.
 By spreading requests across multiple servers, the load balancer prevents any single instance from becoming overloaded, improving performance and scalability.
 To maintain session continuity - for example, for shopping cart functionality - the load balancer uses **sticky sessions**, implemented with cookies.
 This approach ensures each user's requests are consistently routed to the same server to preserve session data while still supporting scalable traffic distribution.
+In addition to the EC2 load balancer, a Google Cloud Platform (GCP) load balancer was also configured as a learning exercise to explore cloud load balancing in a different environment.

 Manually launching new EC2 instances and configuring the load balancer was time-consuming and prone to human error.
 To streamline deployment, Fabflix was later containerized using **Docker**, packaging the application with all its dependencies into a single, portable unit.
 These containers were then deployed on a **Kubernetes (K8s) cluster** on AWS, where each container ran inside a pod (the basic unit of deployment).
 Kubernetes automates scaling and management by launching and terminating pods based on demand, distributing traffic across pods with built-in load balancing, and recovering from failures without manual intervention.
 This system eliminates the need for manual instance management and makes deployment much more efficient and scalable.